 An $(\mathbb{E},\P)$--tree $T$ is a \emph{JSJ tree for splittings of $G$ over $\mathbb{E}$ relative to $\P$} if it satisfies the following universal properties: \begin{enumerate} \item $T$ is universally elliptic among all $(\mathbb{E},\P)$--trees. \item $T$ dominates any other universally elliptic $(\mathbb{E},\P)$--tree. \end{enumerate} \end{defn}

 We refer the reader to Guirardel--Levitt \cite{GuirardelLevitt_JSJ} for detailed background on JSJ decompositions of groups.
-As explained in \cite[Thm.~2.20]{GuirardelLevitt_JSJ}, if $(G,\mathbb{P})$ is relatively hyperbolic and $\mathbb{E}$ is the family of all elementary subgroups, then a JSJ tree for $G$ over $\mathbb{E}$ relative to $\mathcal{P}$ always exists.
-In the case where $G$ is one ended relative to $\mathcal{P}$, there is a special JSJ decomposition known as the tree of cylinders, which we will call the \emph{canonical JSJ decomposition}, following Bowditch \cite{Bowditch98JSJ}.
+As explained in \cite[Thm.~2.20]{GuirardelLevitt_JSJ}, if $(G,\mathcal{P})$ is relatively hyperbolic and $\mathbb{E}$ is the family of all elementary subgroups, a JSJ tree for $G$ over $\mathbb{E}$ relative to $\mathcal{P}$ always exists.
+If $G$ is one ended relative to $\mathcal{P}$, there is a special JSJ decomposition known as the tree of cylinders, which we call the \emph{canonical JSJ decomposition}, following Bowditch \cite{Bowditch98JSJ}.

-In this section, we consider relatively hyperbolic pairs $(G,\mathcal{P})$ such that each member of $\mathcal{P}$ is virtually abelian.
-If any members of $\mathcal{P}$ are two ended, they may be removed from the peripheral structure via unpinching, as described in Section~\ref{sec:unpinch}.
-Thus we may assume that all members of $\mathcal{P}$ are virtually abelian of rank at least two.
+In this section, we consider relatively hyperbolic pairs $(G,\mathcal{P})$ with each member of $\mathcal{P}$ virtually abelian.
+If any member of $\mathcal{P}$ is two ended, it can be removed from the peripheral structure via unpinching, as in Section~\ref{sec:unpinch}.
+Thus, we assume that all members of $\mathcal{P}$ are virtually abelian of rank at least two.

 \begin{defn}[Hierarchies] A \emph{hierarchy} for a group $H$ is a rooted tree of groups $\mathcal{H}$ with $H$ at the root such that the descendants of each group $L \in \mathcal{H}$ are the vertex groups of a graph of groups decomposition of $L$.
 A group $L \in \mathcal{H}$ is \emph{terminal} if $L$ has no descendants.
 A hierarchy is \emph{finite} if the underlying rooted tree is a finite tree. \end{defn}